Openshift or PKS – Using NSX-T API Certificate – Principal Identity

 -d "$cert_request"

-• Save the script and run bash create_certificate.sh.
+- Save the script and run

-• Complete the following steps to verify the results of the script:
+NSX_MANAGER_PASSWORDfor the NSX user you specified in the script. - Complete the following steps to verify the results of the script:

 Step 2: Create and Register the Principal Identity